MathieuNls/bianca/bianca.md

 To build on this work, we need to conduct a human study with developers in order to gather their feedback on the approach.
 The feedback obtained will help us fine-tune the approach.
 Also, we want to examine the relationship between project cluster measures (such as betweenness) and the performance of BIANCA.
 Finally, another improvement to BIANCA would be to support Type 4 clones.

+# Reproduction Package & Dataset

+\red{As described in section \ref{sec:newcommits} our experimentations rely heavily on virtual machines instrumentation and coordination.
+Providing a straightforward reproduction package in this condition is very challenging.
+However, we are happy to share our consilolidated dataset: https://github.com/MathieuNls/bianca-data.
+The dataset is composed of three compressed MySQL formatted tables: clones, commits and repository.
+The clone table stores the relationship between set of similar commits.
+The commits themselves are in the commit table with details about their author, repository, commit message and all the metrics found in commit guru \cite{Rosen2015b}.
+Finally, the repository table describe the repository used in terms of url, name and ingestion status.
+}

+# Acknowledgments

+\red{We are thankful to amazon for their awseducate plateform without which this study would have cost thousands of dollars in server fees.
+We are also greatful to the students and engineers that participated in our user study.}

 # References

 <!-- Footnotes text -->